-The PC1 Warrants are classified as liabilities as they represent an obligation to deliver a variable number of shares of the Company's common stock in the future and are therefore required to be initially and subsequently measured at fair value each reporting period.
+The PC1 Warrants are classified as liabilities at inception of the PC1 Bridge Loan as they represent an obligation to deliver a variable number of shares of the Company's common stock in the future and are therefore required to be initially and subsequently measured at fair value each reporting period.
 The Company recorded a warrant liability in the amount of \$2.6 million (and reduced the proceeds allocated to the PC1 Notes accordingly).
 The fair value of the PC1 Warrant liability is remeasured each reporting period using a Monte Carlo simulation model, and the change in fair value is recorded as an adjustment to the PC1 Warrant liability with the unrealized gains or losses reflected in other income (expense).
+On September 8, 2023, as a result of the Spin-Out, the number of shares of PodcastOne's common stock into which PC1 Warrants were exercisable was fixed based on the exercise price of \$3.00 per share.
+As a result, the Company reclassified its \$ 9.1 million warrant liability as of September 8, 2023 to equity within additional paid in capital on the interim unaudited condensed consolidated balance sheets.
+As of December 31, 2023 there were 3,114,000 common stock warrants issued and outstanding.

-The fair value of the PC1 Warrants is measured in accordance with ASC 820 "Fair Value Measurement", using "Monte Carlo simulation" modeling, incorporating the following inputs:
+The fair value of the PC1 Warrants is measured in accordance with ASC 820 "Fair Value Measurement", using "Black Scholes" modeling, incorporating the following inputs:

-June 30, 2023 March 31, 2023
+September 8, 2023 March 31, 2023

 Expected dividend yield -% -%

-Expected stock-price volatility 74.20% 71.50%
+Expected stock-price volatility 71.10% 71.50%

-Risk-free interest rate 4.17% 4.86%
+Risk-free interest rate 4.43% 4.86%

-Simulated share price \$ 2.38 \$ 2.64
+Simulated share price \$ 4.39 \$ 2.64

-Exercise price \$ 2.24 \$ 2.64
+Exercise price \$ 3.00 \$ 2.64

-Total unrealized gain of \$ 0.4 million for warrant liabilities accounted for as derivatives have been recorded in other expense for the three months ended June 30, 2023 in the accompanying condensed consolidated statements of operations.
+Total change in fair value of a loss of none and loss of \$6.3 million for warrant liabilities accounted for as derivatives have been recorded in other expense for the three and nine months ended December 31, 2023 in the accompanying interim unaudited condensed consolidated statements of operations.
+The Company recorded a gain of \$0.2 million and \$0.6 million for warrant liabilities accounted for as derivatives for the three and nine months ended December 31, 2022.